Spartronics4915/developers_handbook/git_introduction/git_faq.md

 # recursively delete a directory -- BE VERY CAREFUL WITH THIS COMMAND!!
 $ rm -rf <directory-name>

+# copy a file from its current directory to another directory location
+$ cp <filename> <directory-location>

 # move a file from current directory to another directory location
 $ mv <filename> <directory-location>
 # rename a file in current directory -- applies to filename or directory name
 $ mv <oldname> <newname>
 # move & rename a file from current directory to directory above
 $ mv <filename> ../<new-filename>

+# open up an in-terminal text editor (note the shortcuts along the bottom)
+$ nano
+# edit a file
+$ nano <filename>
 ```

 ## Common vi commands
-Git's default fallback editor is `vi`, a terminal text editor, similar to nano, but with a higher learning curve and more functionality.
+Git's default fallback editor is `vi`, a terminal text editor, similar to nano,
+but with a higher learning curve and more functionality.

 Refer to various reference cards, such as [this one](https://www.ks.uiuc.edu/Training/Tutorials/Reference/virefcard.pdf).

 It's important to know that vi has two modes: insertion and command.
-When you first
+When you first start vi, editor is in command mode. "i" puts the editor in
-start vi, editor is in command mode. "i" puts the editor in insertation mode, where you can type without triggering commands -- ESC returns the editor into command mode.
+insertation mode, where you can type without triggering commands -- ESC
+returns the editor into command mode.

 Common commands (in command mode):